ibm-cloud-docs/containers/cs_network_policy.md

 To log denied traffic:

-1. Create or use an existing Kubernetes or Calico network policy that blocks or limits incoming traffic.
+1. Create or use an existing Kubernetes network policy that blocks or limits incoming traffic.
-  * **Calico**:
-    1. Create a Calico network policy that controls incoming network traffic.
-For example, to control incoming network traffic to a load balancer 1.0, you might use the following example Calico policy named `whitelist`.
-Incoming network traffic to this load balancer is allowed only from a specified source CIDR.
-All other incoming traffic to the load balancer is blocked.
-      ```
-      apiVersion: projectcalico.org/v3
-      kind: GlobalNetworkPolicy
-      metadata:
-        name: whitelist
-      spec:
-        applyOnForward: true
-        preDNAT: true
-        ingress:
-        - action: Allow
-          destination:
-            nets:
-            - <loadbalancer_IP>/32
-            ports:
-            - 80
-          protocol: TCP
-          source:
-            nets:
-            - <client_address>/32
-        selector: ibm.role=='worker_public'
-        order: 500
-        types:
-        - Ingress
-      ```
-      {: codeblock}

-    2. Apply the policy.
-      ```
-      calicoctl apply -f <policy_name>.yaml --config=<filepath>/calicoctl.cfg
-      ```
-      {: pre}

-  * **Kubernetes**:
   1. Create a Kubernetes network policy.
 For example, to control traffic between pods, you might use the following example Kubernetes policy named `access-nginx` that limits access to an NGINX app.
 Incoming traffic to pods that are labeled "run=nginx" is allowed only from pods with the "run=access" label.
 All other incoming traffic to the "run=nginx" app pods is blocked.
     ```
     kind: NetworkPolicy
     apiVersion: networking.k8s.io/v1
     metadata:
       name: access-nginx
     spec:
       podSelector:
         matchLabels:
           run: nginx
       ingress:
         - from:
           - podSelector:
               matchLabels:
                 run: access
     ```
     {: codeblock}

   2. Apply the policy.
     ```
     kubectl apply -f <policy_name>.yaml
     ```
     {: pre}

   3. The Kubernetes policy is automatically converted to a Calico NetworkPolicy so that Calico can apply it as Iptables rules.
 Review the syntax of the automatically created Calico policy and copy the value of the `spec.selector` field.
     ```
     calicoctl get policy -o yaml <policy_name> --config=<filepath>/calicoctl.cfg
     ```
     {: pre}

     For example, after the Kubernetes policy is applied and converted to a Calico NetworkPolicy, the `access-nginx` policy has the following Calico v3 syntax.
 The `spec.selector` field has the value `projectcalico.org/orchestrator == 'k8s' && run == 'nginx'`.
     ```
     apiVersion: projectcalico.org/v3
     kind: NetworkPolicy
     metadata:
       name: access-nginx
     spec:
       ingress:
       - action: Allow
         destination: {}
         source:
           selector: projectcalico.org/orchestrator == 'k8s' && run == 'access'
       order: 1000
       selector: projectcalico.org/orchestrator == 'k8s' && run == 'nginx'
       types:
       - Ingress
     ```
     {: screen}

 2. To log all the traffic that is denied by the policy you created in the previous step, create a Calico NetworkPolicy named `log-denied-packets`.
 For example, the following log policy uses the same pod selector as the example `access-nginx` Kubernetes policy described in step 1, which adds this policy to the Calico Iptables rule chain.
 By using a higher order number, such as `3000`, you can ensure that this rule is added to the end of the Iptables rule chain.
 Any request packet from the `run=access`-labeled pod that matches the `access-nginx` policy rule is accepted by the `run=nginx`-labeled pods.
 However, when packets from any other source try to match the low-order `access-nginx` policy rule, they are denied.
 Those packets then try to match the high-order `log-denied-packets` policy rule. `log-denied-packets` logs any packets that arrive to it, so only packets that were denied by the `run=nginx`-labeled pods are logged.
 After the packets' attempts are logged, the packets are dropped.
   ```